andersgjetting/android-beginner/README.md

 # android-beginner
-A sample project used for Android getting started courses
+A sample project used for Android getting started courses.